When the market moves, your brand shouldn’t stand still.

 It’s important to understand market dynamics when considering a rebrand.
 Josh elaborated on the power of adjusting your brands to the evolving market.

 “Things change.
 The industry is changing, the world is changing, your competitors are changing, your audience is changing, everything’s changing, technology is changing,” he said.
 “It is pretty foolish to think that building a brand is a one and done thing.
+Regular brand updates are necessary to keep up with market changes and ensure your brand remains relevant.
 Once you build your brand, it never stops.”

 A prime example of a strong brand that has successfully evolved through market changes is Apple.